victoreronmosele/flutter_gradient_generator/README.md

 2. Choose the gradient style.
 The options are:
    - linear
+   - radial
-   - radial.
+   - sweep

 3. Choose the gradient direction.
 The options are:
    - top-left
    - top-center
    - top-right
    - center-left
-   - center (only works for radial gradients)
+   - center (not applicable for linear gradient)
    - center-right
    - bottom-left
    - bottom-center